Agir (France)

 Agir Members of Parliament (MPs) were members of the Agir ensemble parliamentary group in the National Assembly.
 Fabienne Keller was the party's only Member of the European Parliament (MEP).

 History

 Formation

-Following the defeat of Les Républicains candidate François Fillon in the first round of the 2017 French presidential election and the ascension of Laurent Wauquiez, perceived as coming from the right wing of Les Républicains, to the leadership of the party, 19 politicians from LR and the center-right Union of Democrats and Independents formed the group.
+Following the defeat of Les Républicains (LR) candidate François Fillon in the first round of the 2017 French presidential election and the ascension of Laurent Wauquiez, perceived as coming from the right wing of Les Républicains, to the leadership of the party, 19 politicians from LR and the centre-right Union of Democrats and Independents formed the group.

-Coalition
+Coalition and merger

-Agir was part of the Ensemble Citoyens coalition, which supports President Emmanuel Macron for the 2022 French presidential election.
+In the run-up to the 2022 French presidential election, Agir joined and formed part of the Ensemble Citoyens coalition, which supported President Emmanuel Macron in his re-election bid.
+The party grew closer to Macron's political camp following the election, and when it was later announced that his party would attempt to unify the presidential majority into a single party grouping, Agir took steps towards integrating into the ruling majority.
+Ultimately, Agir merged into Macron's party as it reformed and rebranded under the name Renaissance on 17 September 2022.

 Ideology

-Agir was identified as part of centre-right politics, defining itself as pro-European, liberal and humanist, and rejecting the "identity, authoritarian, eurosceptic and ultra-conservative" right.
+Agir was identified as part of centre-right politics, defining itself as pro-European, liberal and humanist, and rejecting the "identitarian, authoritarian, eurosceptic and ultra-conservative" right.